Zarecki/fantasy_shop/README.md

         "createdb fantasy_shop",
         "psql -d fantasy_shop -f fantasy_shop.sql",
-        "python3 console.py" (if you would like to seed the database with example data), "flask run"
+        "python3 console.py" (if you would like to seed the database with example data), copy and paste "FLASK_APP=app.py FLANK_ENV=development" into a file named "flaskenv" within the app folder, "flask run"

 -----------------------------------------------------------------------------